Former USC water polo coach wins new U.S. college admissions scandal trial | Education

 Former USC water polo coach wins new U.S. college admissions scandal trial

 U.S. District Judge Indira Talwani in Boston said the prosecution during closing arguments misstated what it needed to prove for jurors to find Jovan Vavic guilty of accepting bribes to help wealthy parents' children gain admission to USC.
 Stephen Larson, Vavic's lawyer, in a statement said Talwani's decision "protects Coach Vavic from a wrongful conviction."
-Prosecutors had no immediate comment.
+U.S. Attorney Rachael Rollins, whose office tried the case, said prosecutors were reviewing their options.

 A federal judge on Thursday set aside the conviction of a former University of Southern California water polo coach charged with participating in a vast U.S. college admissions fraud and bribery scheme and ordered a new trial.
 U.S. District Judge Indira Talwani in Boston said the prosecution during closing arguments misstated what it needed to prove for jurors to find Jovan Vavic guilty of accepting bribes to help wealthy parents' children gain admission to USC.